Leslie Probyn: Sierra Leone

 In Sierra Leone, he increased native suffrage and sought to make sure that laws were not enacted without active native participation in the process.
-During his six years as governor of Sierra Leone (1904 to 1910) he held "referendums" amongst "natives" to judge whether or not there was popular support for policies amongst the indigenous population.
+During his six years as governor of Sierra Leone (1904 to 1910) he held referendums with the indigenous population to judge whether or not there was popular support for proposed policies.
 As a matter of policy in Sierra Leone, Probyn would not enforce rules unless he felt that Sierra Leone's native majority were in favor of them.
 As governor of Sierra Leone, Probyn took a stand against the practice of cannibalism, which he declared illegal.
 Groups of heavily militarized Kono warriors were raiding Mende villages.
 Probyn used the British army to end the raids, and then had Mende people from the area trained as soldiers.
 The raids were successfully stopped by this effort.
 Working as soldiers also provided prestige and good pay for the Mende-majority region.
 The Leopard Society, a murder cult that engaged in ritualistic human sacrifice and cannibalism, became an issue during Probyn's tenure as governor and he had to use his authority to simultaneously investigate and prosecute cases as they emerged, while also calming down rural populations who were gripped with fear; with regards to this effort Probyn said he was "preventing mass hysteria."
 Probyn had the distinction of leaving Sierra Leone measurably popular among the colony's African majority.
 When he was replaced by Edward Merewether, many Africans who worked for the British government in Sierra Leone petitioned that they "wanted Probyn back."